sonejostudios/SpaceNET/README.md

 __ALPHA VERSION:__

-This game is still in alpha version.
+This game is still in beta version.
 If you find bugs, please report them!
 This build is only ​tested with LinuxMint19 and Windows10 (no MacOS test).
 The Android debug version should work on all android devices.

 __DOWNLOAD BINARIES:__